simpeter/apd/docs/lab1.md

 evaluate 99 percentile service latencies under a variety of load points.
 Draw the latency-throughput curve for each technology.

 Once you have all four curves, you should interpret them.
-What throughput can each setup handle before 99%-ile latencies become untenable (larger than 500ms)?
+What are the characteristics of each curve?
+Where is the max point<sup>1</sup> and what does it signify?
 Which technology provides the best performance?
 Why does each technology provide each level of performance?
-What are the characteristics of each curve?
-Where is the max point<sup>1</sup> and what does it signify?

 1.for this lab, max point means the maximum throughput you can get under a specific tail latency target (i.e. 500ms)